Anmol8991/Pac-Man-Path-Expedition/README.md

 - An Optimistic Heuristic (H) is one that follows: 𝑯(𝒏) ≤𝑪∗(𝒏,𝑮) {Where C* is the true minimal cost}
 - It is more memory efficient than BFS because it expands lesser nodes (as it has an estimate guiding it or biasing it towards the goal, essentially enabling it to prune out paths with less likelihood of success if followed.
-- Useful and replaceable with BFS wherever it is possible to direct the search towards something (i.e. a Goal) **What was our Heuristic?** <br>
+- Useful and replaceable with BFS wherever it is possible to direct the search towards something (i.e. a Goal) <br>
+**What was our Heuristic?** <br>
 - In addition to common heuristics like Manhattan distance and Euclidean distance, Dr. Cowan had also mentioned that one could calculate heuristics by working through a relaxed version of